nithyaramakrishnan/data-shield/convert.md

 **Options**

-To use the `Java-Mode` conversion, modify your Docker file to supply the following options.
-In order for the Java conversion to work, you must set all of the variables as they are defined in this section.
+To use the `Java-Mode` conversion, modify your Dockerfile to supply the following options.
+In order for the Java conversion to work, you must set all of the variables as they are defined in the following section.

 * Set the environment variable MALLOC_ARENA_MAX equal to 1.